BogdanovTimm/NotesOblivion/💻 IT/Theory/OS/Storage/Filesystem.md

 When you create a file you do:
 * Create an `inode`-structure
 * Map `inode` with a human-readable name and adds them both to the `dirent`-structure of the directory the file will be placed

+The amount of write traffic is even worse when one considers a simple and common operation such as file creation.
+To create a file, the file system must not only allocate an inode, but also allocate space within the directory containing the new file.
+The total amount of I/O traffic to do so is quite high: one read to the inode bitmap (to find a free inode), one write to the inode bitmap (to mark it allocated), one write to the new inode itself (to initialize it), one to the data of the directory (to link the high-level name of the file to its inode number), and one read and write to the directory inode to update it.
+If the directory needs to grow to accommodate the new entry, additional I/Os (i.e., to the data bitmap, and the new directory block) will be needed too.
+All that just to create a file!

+##                 Reading a file

+Steps of reading a file:
+1) `open(/folder1/folder2/file.txt)`:
+    1. Read a root    Inode       - OS always knows its Inode.
+Finds where a root data-block is
+    2. Read a root    data-bclock - finds the Inode-number of the folder1 Inode
+    3. Update last-access time of the `/` folder in its Inode
+    4. Read a folder1 Inode       - finds where a folder1 data-block is
+    5. Read a folder1 data-block  - finds the Inode-number of the folder2 Inode
+    6. Update last-access time of the `/folder1/` in its Inode
+    7. Read a folder2 Inode       - finds where a folder2 data-block is
+    8. Read a folder2 data-block  - finds the Inode-number of the file.txt
+    9. Update last-access time of the `/folder1/folder2/` in its Inode
+    10. Read a file.txt Inode      - finds where a file.txt data-block is
+    11. FS checks permissions
+    12. FS allocates a **File-Descriptor** for this process in the per-process open-file table, and returns it to the user
+2) `read()`:
+    1. Reads a 1st data-block of the file
+    2. Updates last-access time of the file in the file.txt Inode
+    3. Update RAM open file table for this file descriptor by updating the file offset (so, the next read will read the second file block)
+3) `read()` - if file was not closed yet.
+It will do same as in the 2) step
+4) `close()` -  Deallocates the **File-Descriptor**

+##                 Writing into a file

+Each write to a file generates 5 I/Os:
+* Read the Bitmap
+* Write the Bitmap to reflect its new state to disk
+* Read the file's Inode
+* Write the file's Inode, which is updated with the new block’s location
+* Write the actual file's data-block itself